BillyCheung10botics/watson_token_generator/README.md

 # watson_token_generator
-This setup a server with a cron job generating a token of Watson STT evey hour.
+This setups a server with a cron job generating a token of IBM Watson STT evey hour.

 Currently, this repository is under development.

 ## Build
-open terminal in root directory and run the following to install the neccessary packages.
+1. open a terminal in the root directory
+2. and run the following to install the neccessary packages.
     ```bash
     $ npm install
     ```